The Singapore Mathematics Project Festival (SMPF)

 fees may be paid by cash or cheque.
 Payment must be

-- Payment can be made by either cash (personally only) or cheque.
+- Payment can be made by either cash (personally only), cheque, or IFASS.
 Participants (or their teacher in-charge) may either

 a) Send a cheque to the following address

 b) Come to the National University of Singapore, Department of Mathematics personally to hand over the cheque/cash payment.
 Please call Mdm Chan (65162762) to schedule an appointment prior to coming.

 - Schools may combine the registration fee for

 multiple projects into one payment.

 - The Singapore Mathematical Society is not responsible for any lost cheques, which would be deemed as failure to complete payment by the deadline .